bit-bots/imagetagger/README.md

 1.  #### Install the latest release

     You should probably do this in a [virtual environment](https://virtualenv.pypa.io/en/stable/)

+    Replace `v…` with the latest release tag.
     ```shell
     git checkout v…
+    cd imagetagger
     pip3 install -r imagetagger/requirements.txt
     ```